MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 To deactivate an active role assignment, the following values are required.

 1. **PrincipalId** - Identifier of the principal to which the assignment is being granted, for example, a user or a group.
 For groups, they must be assignable to roles.
 That is, the **IsAssignableToRole** property of the group is set to `true`.
 1. **RoleDefinitionID** - Identifier of the UnifiedRoleDefinition the assignment is for.
 It's read only.
+UnifiedRoleDefinition is a collection of permissions listing the operations, such as read, write, and delete that can be performed by an RBAC provider, as part of Microsoft 365 RBAC role management.
 1. **DirectoryScopeId** - Identifier of the directory object representing the scope of the assignment.
 Use `/` for tenant-wide scope.
 Use `AppScopeId` to limit the scope to an application only.
 1. **Action** - Set it to `SelfDeactivate`.
 1. **Justification** - A message provided by users and administrators when creating the request about why it's needed.